robert-claypool/robert-claypool.github.io/_posts/2017-09-01-on-writing-useful-comments.md

 ENV LANG en_US.utf8
 {% endhighlight %}

-Without my comment, some clever dev might think *"This is wrong.
+Without the comment, some clever dev might think *"This is wrong.
 Debian Jessie sets the localedef and here it's set again!
 This is safe to remove."*
 But you know what?
 I spent over an hour tracking down `localedef` issues in this container.
 I am absolutely sure that "cleaning up" those lines